 Baugh, G. C. (ed.): The Victoria History of (the County of) Shropshire.
 Volume XI: Telford.
 Oxford University Press for the Institute of Historical Research, 1985.
 First edition.
 4to.
 Fully illustrated.
 Hardback: red cloth, gilt, top corners bumped but a hint only of dust to edges, still very good.
 Dust-jacket, price-clipped, a little grubby and creased with a 1cm closed tear to bottom edge over spine, good.
 Bookplate of Robert Smith, with "October 2000" inscribed above, to ffep.
 Ref: 54074

 [Baxter, Lucy E.] Leader, Scott, pseud.: The Cathedral Builders.
 The Story of a Great Masonic Guild.
 London: Sampson Low, Marston and Company, 1899.
-8vo., pp. xiii, 435 + 83 illustrations.
-Red cloth, gilt with gilt design to upper board, top edge gilt, fore-edge uncut; spotting throughout, the odd pencil mark, mild discolouration to some plates, browning to title-page and endpapers, boards somewhat worn and soiled in places.
-Despite minor faults, a mostly clean and entirely firm copy.
+8vo, pp. xiii, 435 + 83 illustrations.
+Slightly toned, but still a very good copy.
+Red cloth, gilt with gilt design to upper board, hinges weakening, head and foot of spine bumped, library plate and stamps to front pastedown and occasionally throughout, else good.
 The Cathedral Builders 'shows much original observation and research and, if its arguments are not always conclusive, the international scope of the work and its wealth of illustration render it a storehouse of information' (ODNB).
 Ref: 53463